+Degree checksheets for programs of study for the emphases listed above are available on-line at www.columbiastate.edu/advising/checksheets.htm.
+The degree checklists specify graduation requirements for each emphasis.
 Students should consult the catalog of the institution to which they plan to transfer.
-If the program of study differs from this one, students may request course substitutions.
+If the program of study differs from the Columbia State requirements, students may request course substitutions.